mostlygeek/ts-plug/README.md

 # Try accessing this with Tailscale connected and disconnected.
 Your
 # identity is automatically available in to the hello server

-$ ./build/ts-multi-plug -hn hello -funnel -- ./build/hello
+$ ./build/ts-plug -hn hello -funnel -- ./build/hello
 ```

 ## Dude, Where's my Sidecar?!

-Using `ts-multi-plug` it is possible to remove the need for a tailscale sidecar
+Using `ts-plug` it is possible to remove the need for a tailscale sidecar
 when running containerized applications.
-In the `docker/` folder are examples injecting
+In the `docker/` folder are examples
-in `ts-multi-plug` and having it be the entrypoint.
+injecting in `ts-plug` and having it be the entrypoint.
 It is still very
 experimental but initial experiments are positive.